fs-c/fsoc.space/posts/using-imgui-to-create-a-cpp-ui.md

 ---
 title: Using ImGui to Create a Simple GUI in C++
 date: 2022-08-21
-description: The tale of how a side project of mine got a GUI with minimal effort and super convenient usage.
+description: I created a GUI for a side project of mine with minimal effort and convenient usage and you can too!
 ---

 ![](https://github.com/fs-c/maniac/raw/master/media/showcase.png)